-Bosnia: CMEC China targets another major energy greenfield RES project27.
-January 2016. / SEE Energy News
+Bosnia: CMEC China targets another major energy greenfield RES project, SEE Energy News

 After the successfully contracted project of construction of new power plant unit in Kostolac, Chinese company CMEC steps into neighboring Bosnia targeting wind park construction and financing project.

 Representatives of the Chinese companies CMEC and CAIDC signed a Memorandum of understanding with the company Gradina from Tomislavgrad.
 This contract provides the construction of a wind farm worth 150 million euro in the area of this municipality in the south-west part of BIH, next year.